Please note: the 2021 Season has been cancelled in response to the COVID-19 outbreak.

 Jim Coyle | composer

-Jim Coyle is a Sydney-based composer and music educator.
+Jim Coyle is a Sydney-based composer, music educator and academic.

 The Sydney Puppet Theatre